Existence of solutions for a class of multivalued functional integral equations of Volterra type via the measure of nonequicontinuity on the Fr\'echet space ${\bf C(\Omega,E)}$: Introduction

 There is a long practice of proving the existence of continuous solutions to integral equations of Volterra type.
 The authors of \cite{banas} came up with the idea of application of a measure of non-compactness defined on $BC(\R{}_+)$ to demonstrate the existence of solutions to Volterra integral equation of the form

-This approach turned out to be very prolific and resulted in many articles patterned on the above, to a greater or lesser extent (\cite{alla,agh3,agh,agh2,arab,samadi,khandani} to name some).
-All the aforementioned papers have one unpleasant, from the practical point of view, feature, namely they are focused on the case of a scalar univalent equation and they narrow the solutions' search region to the Banach space $BC(\Omega)$.
+This approach turned out to be very prolific and resulted in many articles patterned on the above, to a greater or lesser extent.
+The papers \cite{alla,agh3,agh,agh2,arab,samadi,khandani} are focused on the case of a scalar univalent equation and they narrow the solutions' search region to the Banach space $BC(\Omega)$.
+In \cite{das1,das2,rizvi} the fixed point approach was used to obtain solutions of functional integral equations in sequence spaces $c_0$ and $\ell_1$.
 In this article, we get rid of the assumption of one-dimensionality and univalency of the Volterra equation and we allow the existence of unbounded solutions.
 Considered here set-valued variant of equation \eqref{banas} has basically the following form